-The rest of the paper is organized as: section \ref{sec:related work} will brief you about the previously proposed techniques.
-In section \ref{sec:sol}, we explain our proposed solution in detail.
-Section \ref{sec:results} shows the evaluation of our approach by showing the results.
-In section \ref{sec:discussion}, we will be discussing the future directions in detail that can be exploited further.
-The paper is concluded in section \ref{sec:conclusion}.
-The flow of our work has been given in the Figure \ref{fig:workflow}.
+The rest of the paper is organized as: Section \ref{sec:related work} provides a background of previously proposed techniques.
+Section \ref{sec:sol} we discuss our proposed mechanism.
+In Section \ref{sec:results}, we evaluate our approach and show the results.
+In Section \ref{sec:discussion}, we discuss the future directions in detail.
+The paper is concluded in Section \ref{sec:conclusion}.